 - It’s as bad as email spam.
 You hate those junk mails in your inbox, don’t you?
 It’s an uninvited intrusion into your personal space.
 Would you you like me to walk into your living room and start talking about why my web design services would be transformational to you?
 I doubt it.
 If you want to ask someone a genuine question, or you have an enquiry… knock yourself out.
 But to deliver broad, untargeted fluff to contacts who have no interest in receiving it, perhaps you need to question your life choices.

 This post might come across as a little harsh, and it’s not intended to be so necessarily.
 I’ve always wanted to help people, and to help them grow their business, and I hope to the right set of eyes, this post will help ensure people follow ethical tried and tested tactics to help them with their overall strategy.

 I’m also not saying there’s no place for private messaging in LinkedIn.
 I’ve private messaged many people that I’ve previously never spoken to.
 But there’s always been a reason and the message has been relevant.
 For example, someone asked for advice/help on marketing.
 I’m not about to go into detail publicly, or give free personalised marketing advice, so I dropped them a message to find out if they’d like a copy of my book (which they did get, and as far as I know, found very useful).

 But as I’ve outlined above… cold messaging people a clearly templated waffle script is tantamount to wandering the streets, asking every single person you meet if they want to buy what you’ve got.
-Ask enough people, you’ll get a sale… but boy will it be hard work, depressing, and you’ll piss a lot of people off.
+Ask enough people, you’ll get a sale… but boy will it be hard work, depressing, and you’ll upset a lot of people along the way.